Thysbelon/Nelly-GB-synth/README.md

 # Nelly GB Synth

+**Notice**: this virtual instrument is basically finished and is unlikely to receive any new features, but any future bug fixes will likely only be made for [Thaumoc](https://github.com/Thysbelon/Thaumoc).

 An LV2 and CLAP synthesizer plugin that emulates the Game Boy's APU and converts Midi events into Game Boy APU register writes.

 Compatible midi files can be obtained by using [gbs2midi](https://github.com/Thysbelon/gbs2midi).